ohollmen/docker-imager/README.md

 Extracting this info from Dockerfile (by parsing it) would be tedious.

+## Maintaining Packages in Docker Recipes (Dockerfile vs. docker-imager JSON)

+Also one of the main chores of docker image creation - selecting and maintaining (OS) package lists (that the app inside docker uses) in Dockerfile - is optimized by:
+- Keeping package list in "normalized" easy-to-parse form (.txt, JSON)
+- (Based on the above) ...
+Allowing you to programmatically scan, analyze, diff (etc.) the package lists
+- allowing configurations to share the same package list
+- (TODO) allow you to compose final package list from multiple sub-package lists by boolean operations (diff, union, intersect)

-Also the OS packagelist gets often so long that it would be hard screening list for duplicates, etc.
+In Dockerfile the dependency package install command (not a normalized packagelist) gets often so long that it would be hard screening list for duplicates, etc.
-Having everything in JSON would allow you programmatically detecting packagelist duplicate items, transfer info from JSON to no-sql database, etc.
+Having everything in JSON or plain text allows you programmatically detecting packagelist duplicate items, transfer info from JSON to no-sql database, etc.

 Dockerfile generator also optimizes the Dockerfile output to produce minimum amount of layers and example template file gives a good hint on the suggested order of operations to again optimize docker layer reuse.

+## Image Config File

 Example JSON Config for generating a Dockerfile with docker-imager:

     {
       "author":"Olli Hollmen",
-      "desc":  "Ubuntu 18 Slim Image relying on smart host volume mounts (e.g. /usr on host)", "plist": ["wget"],
+      "desc":  "HyperWeb App Suite on Ubuntu 18", "plist": ["wget"],
       "baseimage": "ubuntu:18.04",
-      "image": "ubu18_slim",
+      "image": "ubu18_hyperweb",
       "dockerfname": "Dockerfile.ubu",
       "remote": "images.artifactory.mycorp.com/web-team/",
       "uidgid": [1021, 1021],